intel/pepc/README.md

 - [FAQ](#faq)

 # Introduction

-Pepc stands for "Power, Energy, and Performance Configurator".
-It is a command-line tool for configuring CPU power management features.
+Pepc, short for "Power, Energy, and Performance Configurator," is a command-line tool designed for managing and optimizing CPU power management features.

 **IMPORTANT**: This tool is intended for debugging and research purposes only.
 It requires root permissions and should only be used in a lab environment, not in production.

 ## Context

-There are many Linux tools for configuring power management in Linux, and this sub-section explains why we created yet another one.
+There are numerous Linux tools for power management configuration.
+This section explains why we created another one.

-We are doing a lot of work related to power and performance, such as measuring C-states latency using [wult](https://github.com/intel/wult), running various workloads, and collecting power and performance statistics using [stats-collect](https://github.com/intel/stats-collect).
-We often need to configure various power and performance aspects of the system, for example, enabling or disabling C-states, limiting CPU or uncore frequency, tweaking hardware features like C1 demotion, and so on.
+We work on power and performance, including measuring C-state latencies using [wult](https://github.com/intel/wult) and collecting power and performance statistics using [stats-collect](https://github.com/intel/stats-collect).
+We frequently configure power and performance  settings, such as enabling/disabling C-states, limiting CPU/uncore frequency, or tweaking features like C1 demotion, among others.

-Before pepc was created, we had to use many different tools, such as cpupower or lscpu, and remember sysfs paths for various knobs, such as the path to disable a C-state.
-This was difficult and error-prone.
-It was also not flexible enough for us.
-For example, disabling C1 only for one CPU module was a difficult task because one has to first figure out what the CPU numbers in that module are, and then disable C1 on every CPU.
-Finally, many hardware features like C1 demotion require knowledge of the MSR register and the bit number to toggle.
-The wrmsr and rdmsr tools are helpful, but they were not easy enough for us to use regularly.
+Before pepc, we relied on multiple tools like cpupower and lscpu, and memorized sysfs paths for various settings, such as disabling a C-state.
+This approach was cumbersome and error-prone.
+It lacked flexibility; for instance, disabling C1 for a single CPU module required identifying the CPU numbers in that module and disabling C1 for each CPU individually.
+Additionally, configuring hardware features like C1 demotion required knowledge of MSR registers and specific bit toggles.
+While tools like wrmsr and rdmsr were useful, they were not user-friendly for frequent use.

-We created pepc to make power and performance configuration tasks easier.
-With pepc, we do not have to remember sysfs paths and platform-specific MSR (Model Specific Register) numbers.
-The tool is flexible, supports many CPU models, is well-structured, and also provides a Python API for other Python projects to use.
+Pepc simplifies power and performance configuration by eliminating the need to remember sysfs paths and platform-specific MSR numbers.
+It is flexible, supports various CPU models, well-structured, and offers a Python API for integration with other Python projects.

 # Authors and contributors